 Since refinancing won’t solve their problem, the Fishers partner with a real estate agent they trust to sell their home.
 Their agent runs a comparative market analysis (CMA) to see how their home stacks up against similar sales in their area.

 With that kind of extra cash, there’s no point in renting their next home.
+They plan to buy a less expensive home in a new neighborhood with a hefty down payment.

 What’s the Right Move?